martyvona/petc/README.md

 * all connections strain relieved and pigtailed to keyed connectors of different types to facilitate servicing
 * separate power supplies for controller/sensors/display and heater/fans, so if you only want sensing you don't need the 24V high current power supply.

+It should also be possible to use this design as a starting point for various other things including
+* any project based on an Arduino Uno R3 compatible board with a 16x2 LCD, five pushbuttons, an optional high-current relay, and a clamp for strain relieving connecting wires
+* just adding temperature and/or humidity sensing to a printer enclosure (or whatever), with a local display (though that could be easily bought for cheap) and TODO optional USB connectivity for logging or serving remotely (which is probably less easy to buy off the shelf, especially if you don't love adding questionable firmware to your network)
+* any project to add a control box to the front of a printer enclosure (or whatever), particularly the Original Prusa Enclosure
+* any project to add a Mean Well power supply to the side of a printer enclosure (or whatever), particularly the Original Prusa Enclosure; you can also use the printed insulating cover for the Mean Well on its own to add a switched AC power entry port and strain relief clamp for the output wires.

 ## Building the Code

 If on OS X: